swiss/fedlex-jolux/doc/impacts.md

 ## General Structure

-The following figure shows the connection between entries in the OC and CC trough jolux:LegalResourceImpact:
+The following figure shows the connection between entries in the Official Compilation and Classified Compilation trough jolux:LegalResourceImpact:

 :::{figure-md} impact
 ![](img/impact.svg)